termanader/Merganader/README.md

 1. Separate form code into a dll.
 2. Allow command line calls
 3. Template specials (split output into files by row, allow some basic logic)
+4. Header/Footer that append to top and bottom of output file.